swang13/stack-overflow-survey/README.md

 ## Project Motivation<a name="motivation"></a>

-I was interestested in using Stack Overflow data from 2017 to answer the following questions:
+I was interested in using Stack Overflow data from 2017 to answer the following questions:

 1. Which counties embrace work from home most?
 2. Does Work From Home impact job satisfication?